 Milaca is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Milaca is a city of professionals, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Milaca who work in teaching (11.42%), sales jobs (10.95%), and healthcare (8.91%).
+Overall, Milaca is a city of service providers, professionals, and production and manufacturing workers.
+There are especially a lot of people living in Milaca who work in food service (11.65%), business and financial occupations (8.19%), and sales jobs (7.65%).

-The per capita income in Milaca in 2010 was $23,517, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
-This equates to an annual income of $94,068 for a family of four.
+The per capita income in Milaca in 2010 was $20,829, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
+This equates to an annual income of $83,316 for a family of four.
 However, Milaca contains both very wealthy and poor people as well.

 The people who call Milaca home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Milaca residents report their race to be White, followed by Native American.
-Important ancestries of people in Milaca include Swedish, Irish, Norwegian, and English.
+Important ancestries of people in Milaca include German, Irish, Swedish, Norwegian, and Dutch.

 The most common language spoken in Milaca is English.
-Other important languages spoken here include Spanish and Scandinavian languages.
+Other important languages spoken here include Polish and Italian.